What is Turmeric?

 To expand on Turmeric, you need to know that it has long been hailed as the ’spice of life.’
 Archeologists have discovered clay pots in excavation sites in Northern India dated to circa 2500 BCE, with small amounts of turmeric lodged in the bottom of the pots.
-An Egyptian papyrus, thought to be about 3500 years old describes Turmeric as being used as a medicine and as a dye.
-Ancient Indian literature includes accounts of turmeric being used as both a food and a medicine around 250 BCE.
+An Egyptian papyrus, thought to be about 3500 years old, describes Turmeric as being used as a medicine and as a dye.
+Ancient Indian literature includes accounts of turmeric being used as both a food and medicine around 250 BCE.
 In China, scholars have discovered an ancient pharmacopeia thought to have been written circa 650 CE, which describes turmeric as medicine.
-The famous traveler and merchant, Marco Polo, wrote about turmeric in his annals.
+The famous traveler and merchant Marco Polo wrote about turmeric in his annals.

 Description/Taste:

 Apparently, turmeric is the rhizome, or root stem, of a tropical blade-leafed plant.
-The rhizome possesses an abstract finger-like shape and a rough skin marked with knobs and rings.
+The rhizome possesses an abstract finger-like shape and rough skin marked with knobs and rings.
 Turmeric rhizomes often grow up to 4-5 inches long and one-half to one inch in diameter.
 Its skin color is a fusion of pale earth and orange.
-The tissue is a sparkly carrot-orange pigment and its flavor warm and peppery with well-defined bitter tinge.
-Frequently, it is boiled and dried to obtain powdery form.
+The tissue is a sparkly carrot-orange pigment, and its flavor is warm and peppery with a well-defined bitter tinge.
+Frequently, it is boiled and dried to obtain a powdery form.Turmeric Root History

 Seasons/Availability